cewillis001/Comparing-and-Optimizing-Sorts-Proj2/README.md

 This repo is for hosting Project 2 for COP 4531, Data Structures, as a sample of my work.

 You can read about the constraints for Project 2 in the file "Project 2_Sort Analysis.pdf".
-The sort version is that it's about implementing comparison sorts and then optimizing them.
+The short version is that it's about implementing comparison sorts and then optimizing them.

 You can go straight to the my work by opening gsort.h and searching for "implemented by CW".
 My analysis of the algorithms is in report.txt, cutoffs.pdf, and "random sorted input.pdf".